 - Participations reserve

 - Currency translation differences reserve

 - Fair value reserve

 - Net investment hedge reserve

-- Other legal reserves (Including tangible revaluation reserve and reserves regarding capitalized development costs)
+- development costs)

 In determining legal reserves, deferred taxes on debt and equity instruments at FVOCI are taken into account.
 Deferred taxes attributable to equity are calculated on the difference between IFRS and tax values of debt and equity instruments at FVOCI.
 Hedge accounting reserves are subject to the participation exemption regime according to Dutch tax laws.
 Accordingly, profits and losses from participations are not taxable in The Netherlands.
 Due to the participation exemption regime, in practice, the participation hedge results are carried into statement of income for tax purposes and then exempted from taxable profit.